Convert Belfius Bank Statement to Excel (3 Methods)

 Convert a Belfius CODA File to Excel

 If you work in Belgian accounting, you have almost certainly encountered CODA files.
 CODA (COded DAily) is the standardized electronic bank statement format developed by Febelfin, the Belgian Financial Sector Federation.
-Every Belgian bank — Belfius included — uses it as the primary machine-readable format for delivering transaction data.
+Every Belgian bank — Belfius included — uses it as the primary machine-readable format for delivering transaction data (the same applies if you need to convert KBC bank statements to Excel, since KBC also delivers CODA v2 files through KBC Reach).
 Unlike CSV exports or PDF statements, CODA was purpose-built for automated processing by accounting software.

 Two practical paths from CODA to Excel